ddnexus/dryml-firemarker/README.md

 5. Select the "HTML" tab
 6. Uncheck "Show Comments" in the HTML tab menu
 7. Select the "Markers" tab in the Firebug HTML side panel
-8. Check "dryml" option in the Markers tab menuUsage
+8. Check "dryml" option in the Markers tab menu

 ### Usage